Joelius300/HeatingDataMonitor/SETUP.md

 signal-cli -u NUMBER addDevice --uri COPIED-LINK
 ```

+If you need to remove previous ones, use `listDevices` and then `removeDevice -d ID`.

 This will end the linking process on the Pi.
 Then you can send a test message on Raspberry Pi like above.
 The group-id will not change.
-Do not forget to receive something first, must be able to fetch a new message from a group.
+Do not forget to receive something first, must be able to fetch a new message from the group, otherwise it won't recognize it.

 ## Setup heating-data-monitor